📋 Our Methodology

 🏛️ Museums & History

-Amsterdam's museum trio is world-class.
+Amsterdam's museum trio is top-tier.
 The Rijksmuseum (€22.50) houses Rembrandt's Night Watch and Vermeer's Milkmaid — two of the most significant paintings in Western art history — alongside an extraordinary collection of Dutch Golden Age work.
 The Van Gogh Museum (€22) has the world's largest collection of Van Gogh paintings.
 The Anne Frank House (€16, pre-booking essential) is one of Europe's most emotionally powerful sites.
 Add the Stedelijk (modern art), the Jewish Historical Museum, and the Moco (Banksy, Basquiat), and Amsterdam punches well above its size.

 Berlin's museum offering is broader and deeper.
 Museum Island is a UNESCO World Heritage Site with five extraordinary institutions: the Pergamon Museum (ancient Greek, Roman, and Islamic art), the Bode Museum (Byzantine art and coins), the Alte Nationalgalerie (19th-century European art), the Neues Museum (Egyptian and prehistoric collections), and the Altes Museum (Greek and Roman antiquities).
 A single Berlin Museum Pass covers all five for €29.
 Away from Museum Island: the Jewish Museum Berlin by Daniel Libeskind is one of the most architecturally significant buildings in the world, the DDR Museum offers an immersive East Germany experience, and the Topography of Terror (free) documents the Nazi SS and Gestapo in chilling detail.